top of page

 2-6-43 #2 Joe Louis War Bond Ad_edited.jpg

-Another indication that Louis had broken color lines could be seen in the commercialization of his image to sell products.
-Joe Louis endorsed everything from boxing gloves to Chesterfield cigarettes at a time when a black man’s image was considered by some to be taboo.
+Another indication of Louis breaking color lines could be observed in the commercialization of his image to sell products.
+Joe Louis endorsed a wide array of items, ranging from boxing gloves to Chesterfield cigarettes, at a time when the use of a black man's image in advertising was considered taboo by some.

 Joe Louis Chesterfield Cigarettes.jpg